fabiangreffrath/woof/README.md

 ## Sound

- * The port is able to play back SFX in any sound format supported by SDL2_Mixer and precaches them in memory at start up.
+ * The port uses OpenAL for music and sound mixing.
+It is able to play back sounds in any format supported by libsndfile and precaches them in memory at start up.
- * The port provides several music backends: Digital music formats are played back with SDL2_Mixer, the "native" backend plays back MIDI music with with the native MIDI renderer on Windows and with SDL2_Mixer elsewhere, the "fluidsynth" backend plays back MIDI music with the fluidsynth renderer (if available) and the bundled SF2 soundfont, and the "OPL" backend plays back MIDI music with the built-in OPL3 emulator.
+ * The port provides several music backends: MIDI music is played back natively on Windows, or using the fluidsynth renderer with a soundfont (if available), or using the built-in OPL3 emulator.
+Digital music formats are played back with libsndfile, module music is rendered with libxmp.

 ## Input